Bridge Oracle Price Tops $0.0006 (BRG)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Bridge Oracle’s launch date was February 23rd, 2022.
+Bridge Oracle’s genesis date was February 23rd, 2022.
 Bridge Oracle’s total supply is 10,000,000,000 tokens and its circulating supply is 8,002,167,205 tokens.
 The official website for Bridge Oracle is bridge.link.
+Bridge Oracle’s official Twitter account is @bridge_oracle and its Facebook page is accessible here.
 The Reddit community for Bridge Oracle is https://reddit.com/r/bridge_oracle/ and the currency’s Github account can be viewed here.
-Bridge Oracle’s official Twitter account is @bridge_oracle and its Facebook page is accessible here.
 The official message board for Bridge Oracle is medium.com/@bridge_oracle.

 Buying and Selling Bridge Oracle

 It is usually not currently possible to buy alternative cryptocurrencies such as Bridge Oracle directly using US dollars.
-Investors seeking to trade Bridge Oracle should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors seeking to acquire Bridge Oracle should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bridge Oracle using one of the exchanges listed above.

 Receive News & Updates for Bridge Oracle Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bridge Oracle and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.